 The DUI enforcement is part of a continuing national crackdown that began on Aug.
 17 and continues until 3 a.m. on Sept.
 4.

 During the first 10 days of the crackdown, 815 people were arrested for DUI in Colorado.
 DUI warning signs have been posted on lighted signs across the state as a reminder to holiday motorists.
+Those who decide to drive under the influence will most likely run into these dui check points, for proper legal counseling they can contact a dui defense attorney.
+And if you have been charged with a DUI, you need experienced representation on your side, hire a dui attorney to represent you in court.

 Last year, between Aug.
 17 and Sept.
 4, 18 people died in alcohol-related traffic crashes in Colorado with an average of one person killed each day.